Machine Guards Protect The Worker From Which Of The Following

 Why It Matters

 Why does this matter?
-Even so, because most people skip the guard the first time they're in a hurry.
+Because most people skip the guard the first time they're in a hurry.
 And then the second time.
 And then it's just off, sitting on a shelf, and nobody remembers why it was there.

 The real context: machine guards protect the worker from which of the following — flying debris, rotating parts, reciprocating motion, cutting edges, and hot or toxic byproducts.
-Miss one of those and you've got a laceration, an amputation, a burned face, or worse.
-Practically speaking, that's the list.
+That's the list.
+On the flip side, miss one of those and you've got a laceration, an amputation, a burned face, or worse.
 In practice, the guards are the difference between a close call and a workers' comp claim that ruins a quarter.

 I know it sounds simple — but it's easy to miss how many near-misses never get reported because the guard caught the problem instead of the person.
-In real terms, that's the quiet win.
-Worth adding: you don't hear about it.
+That's the quiet win.
+You don't hear about it.
 That's the point.

 How It Works

 So how does a dumb piece of metal actually keep you safe?
-Consider this: it's not magic.
+It's not magic.
 It's geometry and timing.

 Blocking Contact With Moving Parts

 The most obvious job: keep skin off the spinny bits.
-That said, a rotating shaft will grab a loose glove and pull an arm in before you can blink.
-So a guard puts distance between the flesh and the force.
-On top of that, simple as that.
+Think about it: a rotating shaft will grab a loose glove and pull an arm in before you can blink.
+A guard puts distance between the flesh and the force.
+Simple as that.
 No philosophy, just space.

 Containing What Flies Off

 Grinding wheels explode.
-Think about it: same with fly cutters and milling bits throwing chips.
-Consider this: they just do.
+And they just do.
 When they do, the guard wraps the wheel so the pieces go down into the floor instead of across the room.
+Same with fly cutters and milling bits throwing chips.
 The guard is a catcher's mitt.

 Stopping the Stupid Reach

 We all reach past a guard "for one second" to clear a jam.
-On the flip side, interlocked guards kill the power the second the barrier opens.
-That's the machine saying no for you, because you won't say it for yourself at 2 p.m. on a Friday.
+Interlocked guards kill the power the second the barrier opens.
+But that's the machine saying no for you, because you won't say it for yourself at 2 p. m. on a Friday.

 Shielding From Heat and Splatter

 Welding curtains, splash guards on coolant lines — these protect the worker from burns and from breathing the wrong mist.
-So naturally, not every guard is about getting cut.
+On the flip side, not every guard is about getting cut.
 Some are about not cooking your lungs.

 Keeping Tools and Rags Out

 A guard also stops a dropped wrench from becoming a projectile.
-So or a shop rag from wrapping the spindle.
-The machine doesn't care what it eats.
+Practically speaking, the machine doesn't care what it eats.
+Or a shop rag from wrapping the spindle.
 The guard makes the decision for it.

 Common Mistakes